ssrg-vt/RustyMPK/index.md

 libhermitMPK provides an intra-unikernel isolation using Intel Memory Protection Keys (MPK).

-We implement libhermitMPK on top of the [RustyHermit](https://github.com/hermitcore/libhermit-rs) unikernel.
+We implement libhermitMPK on top of [RustyHermit](https://github.com/hermitcore/libhermit-rs) unikernel.

 *For more details see our [VEE'20 paper](https://www.ssrg.ece.vt.edu/papers/).*